-Clustering and principal components analysis (PCA), work best for data that generally has the same range of variance at different ranges of the mean values - meaning, genes with high read count values should have similar standard deviations to genes with low counts.
-For RNA-seq raw counts, however, the variance grows with the mean.
-For example, if one performs PCA directly on a matrix of read counts, the result typically depends only on the few most strongly expressed genes because they show the largest absolute differences between samples.
+Clustering and principal components analysis (PCA), work best for data that generally has the same range of variance at different values - meaning, genes with high read count values should have similar standard deviations to genes with low counts.
+For RNA-seq raw counts, however, the variance grows with the mean value.
+More highly expressed genes have higher variation in gene expression.
+So, if one performs PCA directly on a matrix of read counts, the result typically depends only on the few most strongly expressed genes.

 As a solution, DESeq2 offers transformations for count data that stabilize the variance across the mean.
 One such transformation is the regularized-logarithm transformation or rlog.
 For genes with high counts, the rlog transformation will give similar result to the ordinary log2 transformation of normalized counts.
 For genes with lower counts, however, the values are shrunken towards the genes' averages across all samples.

 The rlog-transformed data can be used directly for computing distances between samples and making PCA plots.
 The function rlog returns an object similar to our original DESeqDataSet object that contains the rlog-transformed values in its assay slot.
 This will take a few seconds to compute.

-'''

 rld = rlog(dds)

-'''